WebAssembly/component-model/design/mvp/Explainer.md

 waitable sets in the same component instance, preserving the invariant that a waitable can be in at most one set.

-In the Canonical ABI, `w` is an index into the component instance's [waitables] table and can be any type of waitable (`subtask` or `{readable,writable}-{stream,future}-end`).
+In the Canonical ABI, `w` is an index into the current component instance's table and can be any type of waitable (`subtask` or `{readable,writable}-{stream,future}-end`).
 A value of `0` represents a `none` `maybe_set`, since `0` is not a valid table index.
 (See also